Sorry, you need to enable JavaScript to visit this website.

 However human actions such as clear felling and the burning of fossil fuels are greatly increasing the amount of greenhouse gases (GHG) in the atmosphere, trapping more heat instead of letting it reflect out, and upsetting planetary equilibrium.

-This warming of the Earth is called Global Heating and is a cause of changes to our climate and weather patterns (Climate Change).
+This warming of the Earth is a cause of changes to our climate and weather patterns (Climate Change).

 Why should I take action?

-• As a coastal municipality Mosman is vulnerable to the effects of climate change, including rising sea levels and changes in rainfall patterns which indicate intense storm events and flooding.
+• As a coastal municipality Mosman is vulnerable to the effects of climate change, including rising sea levels, changes in rainfall patterns and increases in intense storm events and flooding.

-• Heightened temperatures combined with changing weather patterns may see more severe droughts, heat waves, and bushfires, which can impact upon our health, wellbeing and property.
+• Increased temperatures combined with changing weather patterns may see more severe droughts, heat waves and bushfires, which can impact our health, wellbeing and property.

-• Mosman has remnant bushland, seagrass and threatened species which add to the character and value of Mosman, and would be vulnerable to the effects of climate change.
+• Mosman has remnant bushland, seagrass and threatened species which add to the character and value of Mosman, and are vulnerable to the effects of climate change.

 How can my actions affect the environment?